Philodendron Lemon Lime has bright chartreuse heart-shaped, dark-green leaves with a lime green variegation.

 Furthermore, lack of flowering results in no seeds, and it is often hard to find one.

-If you get one, you can use seeds to propagate but is a sophisticated process with meticulous care needs.
+If you get one, you can use seeds to propagate, but it is a sophisticated process with meticulous care needs.

 Toxicity of Philodendron Lemon Lime